-On September 16, within the framework of the IV Forum of Machine Builders of Kazakhstan, the basic world trends of the automotive industry will be presented by leading experts from the USA, China, Turkey, France and Germany.
+On September 16, within the framework of the IV Forum of Mechanical Engineers of Kazakhstan, the basic global trends of the automotive industry will be presented by leading experts from the USA, China, Turkey, France and Germany.

-On the agenda of the automotive section are the exchange of experience and discussion of new models of auto business, the development of alternative fuels, hybrids and electric vehicles, the introduction of "green" technologies and raising the environmental standard, a new reading of "business responsibility" and the modernization of the global automotive system.
+On the agenda of the automotive section is the exchange of experience and discussion of new models of the auto business, the development of alternative fuels, hybrids and electric vehicles, the introduction of “green” technologies and raising environmental standards, a new reading of “business responsibility” and the modernization of the global automotive system.

 Exclusive presentations will be made by: